 When a balance disorder is suspected, balance testing is used to evaluate a person’s vestibular function.
 The vestibular system includes parts of the inner ear and brain that process the sensory information involved with controlling balance and eye movements.

-Because the inner ears’ vestibular organs and the associated nerves and brain centers form a complex system that serves many functions, it can be affected by a number of outside systems.
+Because the inner ears’ vestibular organs and the associated nerves and brain centers form a complex system, their many functions can be affected by a number of outside systems.
 As a result, a thorough evaluation of the inner ear is necessary and may require several different kinds of tests.

 Your doctor will review your medical history and perform a physical examination to determine which diagnostic tests are needed to assess your vestibular system function and rule out any alternative causes of symptoms.
 Testing can sometimes be fatiguing and result in temporary unsteadiness, but most people tolerate it well.